AlbusPeter/VEATIC/README.md

 ## Citation

-If you find the work useful in your research, please consider citing:
+If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and a citation.

 ```bibtex
 @inproceedings{ren2024veatic,